Ariello05/scientific-calculations-cs-studies/README.md

 # scientific-calculations-cs-studies
-Scientific calculations done with Julia
+Scientific calculations done with Julia.

 Includes detailed reports for each list.